Former MLB prospect suing Cincinnati Reds also claims Yankees derailed his career to protect Derek Jeter

 DEREK JETER LEADS NEWCOMERS ON BASEBALL HALL OF FAME BALLOT

-Lassiter had a lowly .244 batting average with just four home runs across parts of five minor-league seasons as a third-baseman from 2008 to 2012, the New York Post reported.
+Lassiter, who was selected by the Yankees in the 27th round of the 2008 MLB Draft, recorded a lowly .244 batting average with just four home runs across parts of five minor-league seasons as a third-baseman from 2008 to 2012, the New York Post reported.

-He said in the lawsuit and in capital letters that he was kept down, “ALL IN EFFORT TO PROTECT CAREER OF DEREK JETER SHORTSTOP OF NEW YORK YANKEES,” according to the Post, which described the lawsuit as disjointed.
+He said in the lawsuit and in capital letters that he was kept down, “ALL IN EFFORT TO PROTECT CAREER OF DEREK JETER SHORTSTOP OF NEW YORK YANKEES,” according to the Post, which described the lawsuit as "disjointed."

 Jeter is a virtual cinch to become a Hall of Famer later this month.
 He retired following the 2014 season, two years after Lassiter was cut loose by the Yankees, the Post reported.